Last updated: 12/16/2021

 2.6 Client acknowledges and agrees that the Services are not intended for the Processing of Client Personal Data defined as special categories of personal data or Sensitive data, under applicable Data Protection Laws, and Client will not provide (or cause to be provided) any such data to LiveChat for Processing under the Agreement and LiveChat will have no liability whatsoever for such data whether in connection with Personal Data Breach or otherwise.

-4.1 For the purpose of the delivery of Services, Client hereby authorizes appointed Sub-Processors and gives LiveChat a general written consent to engage new Sub-Processors in connection with the provision of the Services, including without limitation for the Processing of Client Personal Data on behalf of Client, provided that LiveChat maintain an up to date list of its Sub-Processors used for the Processing of Client Personal Data at https://www.livechat.com/help/livechat-list-of-subprocessors/ which may be updated from time to time in accordance with this DPA.
+4.1 For the purpose of the delivery of Services, Client hereby authorizes appointed Sub-Processors and gives LiveChat a general written consent to engage new Sub-Processors in connection with the provision of the Services, including without limitation for the Processing of Client Personal Data on behalf of Client, provided that LiveChat maintain an up to date list of its Sub-Processors used for the Processing of Client Personal Data at https://www.livechat.com/help/livechat-list-of-subprocessors/ which may be updated from time to time by LiveChat in accordance with this DPA.

 4.2 At least 10 days before LiveChat authorizes Sub-Processor(s) with access to Client Personal Data, LiveChat will update the applicable website.
 Client may object in writing (also electronically) to LiveChat’s appointment of a Sub-Processor(s) within five (5) calendar days of such authorization, provided that such objection is based on reasonable grounds relating to data protection, otherwise Client shall be deemed to have accepted the respective Sub-processor(s) to Process Client Personal Data.
 If Client legitimately objects to the appointment of a Sub-Processor(s), the parties will discuss such concerns in good faith with a view to achieving resolution, provided that if this is not possible, Client may suspend or terminate the Agreement without prejudice to any fees incurred by Client prior to suspension or termination.